randyburden/Sequelocity.NET/README.md

 It can be used as a C# single file drop in or referenced as a DLL and found on NuGet ( NuGet release coming soon ).

-###Documentation?###

-Yes, we have documentation. =)

-**XML Comments**
+###Documentation###

+- [Sequelocity Wiki](https://github.com/AmbitEnergyLabs/Sequelocity.NET/wiki) - We have a growing number of wiki articles including an overview of the project, detailed examples, and more.
-All of the methods in the codebase our heavily XML commented which should give you plenty of intellisense description feel-goodness.
+- XML Comments - All of the methods in the codebase our heavily XML commented which should give you plenty of intellisense description feel-goodness.

-**Wiki**

-We have a growing number of wiki articles that can be found here: https://github.com/AmbitEnergyLabs/Sequelocity.NET/wiki

-**MSDN-Style Documentation**

-We will also soon have MSDN-style documentation to explore.
+- API Documentation - We will also soon have MSDN-style API documentation to explore.

 ###Why Use It?###